 If this fails on older versions of Python, try updating your

 pip install --upgrade pip

-`ncbi-genome-download` is only developed and tested on Python releases still under active
+ncbi-genome-download is only developed and tested on Python releases still

-Specifically, no attempt at testing under Python versions older than 2.7 or 3.3 is being made.
+Specifically, no attempt at testing under Python versions older than 3.7 is

 To download all bacterial RefSeq genomes in GenBank format from NCBI, run the following: